saeed-sufi/travel-agency/README.md

   git branch -d count-to-fifteen
   // create a new branch and check out to it in one move: git checkout -b our-features
-  // if you want a dedicated commit for the merge.
-If you have lots of commits already, then it's better to merge with disabled fast forward. git merge our-features --no-ff
+  // if you want a dedicated commit for the merge so that all the commits could be reviewed in one place and (in case you have lots of commits already), then it's better to merge with disabled fast forward. git merge our-features --no-ff
   // show a list of branches:
   git branch